peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 };
 ```

 At first, I had the feeling it would be a piece of cake to re-implement the exact same above function.
-Unfortunately, “feeling” was the only valid keyword in such sentence 😂.
+Unfortunately, “feeling” was the only valid keyword in that sentence 😂.

 The first issue I faced was related to the conversion of the SVG to Blob.
 In previous method, it converts it using the SVG value and an object URL.